aws/karpenter-provider-aws/designs/carbon-aware.md

 #### Considerations
 1. 👍 Current consolidation methods are unaffected
-1. 👍 Following the principle *Push back on requirements that introduces concepts for all users to solve problems for a few*
 1. 👎 There might be copy-paste of code from the original consolidation methods to the carbon aware consolidators

 ### Option 2: Use Carbon Aware filtering/sorting methods